patrick3395/FAME/README.md

   variables or Secret Manager references rather than hard-coding them in source.
 - When wiring Cloud Build triggers, choose the **Dockerfile** option and point to `backend/Dockerfile` so new pushes rebuild the container automatically.
+- The Cloud Run pipeline expects an Artifact Registry Docker repository named `fame` in region `us-south1`.
+Create it once with
+  `gcloud artifacts repositories create fame --repository-format=docker --location=us-south1` (or via the console) before running the first build.

 ## Contributing workflow